ejtaal/gaia-web/README.md

   - Implement waypoint tour
     - Done, but need some way of interacting with it / sharing / adding items / tagging tour stops etc...
   - Add hud view for camera viewing angle and speed vector
   - some sort of galactic or RA/dec minimap HUD view?
+Or grid on sky background option?
+  - Done: Better tour navigation, i.e. next/prev/reset buttons at least
 - Allow sharing of location / camera angle via url, e.g. http://site/gwsf#12,45,56@0.5,0.5,0.5 (would need to include selected dataset and sizeAttenuation setting.)
 - Separate viewer and dataset for Gaia galactic candidates data set, using red-shift to calculate 3D position.
 Other datasets may have additional/more/better data too (SLOAN?).